kaw2k/lunch-games/README.md

 * Moderator can perform all artifact actions
 * Try adding artifact action which excepts generic actions, not the list of actions
 * End game needs a second player to end the game.
 A modal shows up for everyone else to end the game with their choice.
 You can cancel.

+* Figure out a way to stop all these circular dependencies.
+It boils down to not repeating types.
+If I had a union of strings of all the cards / artifacts then it wouldn't be an issue.
+OR maybe if I have a base id type for cards and artifacts and actions...